gitpython-developers/GitPython/README.md

 [![Coverage Status](https://coveralls.io/repos/gitpython-developers/GitPython/badge.png?branch=0.3)](https://coveralls.io/r/gitpython-developers/GitPython?branch=0.3)
 [![Documentation Status](https://readthedocs.org/projects/gitpython/badge/?version=stable)](https://readthedocs.org/projects/gitpython/?badge=stable)

-The project was idle for 2 years, the last release (v0.3.2 RC1) was made on July 2011.
-Reason for this might have been the project's dependency on me as sole active maintainer, which is an issue in itself.

 Now that there seems to be a massive user base, this should be motivation enough to let git-python return to a proper state, which means

 * no open pull requests
 * no open issues describing bugs

-In short, I want to make a new release of 0.3 with all contributions and fixes included, foster community building to facilitate contributions.

-#### PRESENT GOALS

-The goals I have set for myself, in order, are as follows, all on branch 0.3.

-* evaluate python 3.3 compatibility and establish it if possible

-While that is happening, I will try hard to foster community around the project.
-This means being more responsive on the mailing list and in issues, as well as setting up clear guide lines about the [contribution](http://rfc.zeromq.org/spec:22) and maintenance workflow.

 #### FUTURE GOALS

 There has been a lot of work in the master branch, which is the direction I want git-python to go.
 Namely, it should be able to freely mix and match the back-end used, depending on your requirements and environment.

-* restructure master to match my [OSS standard](https://github.com/Byron/bcore)
-* review code base and bring test-suite back online
-* establish python 3.3 compatibility
-* make it work similarly to 0.3, but with the option to swap for at least one additional backend
+* make new master work similarly to 0.3, but with the option to swap for at least one additional backend
 * make a 1.0 release
 * add backends as required